-In this episode of the Waking Up podcast, Sam Harris speaks with Robin Hanson about our hidden motives in everyday life.
+In this episode of the Making Sense podcast, Sam Harris speaks with Robin Hanson about our hidden motives in everyday life.
 They discuss selfishness, hypocrisy, norms and meta-norms, cheating, deception, self-deception, education, the evolutionary logic of conversation, social status, signaling and counter-signaling, common knowledge, AI, and many other topics.

 Robin Hanson is an associate professor of economics at George Mason University and a research associate at the Future of Humanity Institute of Oxford University.
 He has a Phd in social science from Cal Tech, master’s degrees in physics and philosophy, and nine years of experience as a research programmer in artificial intelligence and Bayesian statistics.
 He’s recognized not only for his contributions to economics (pioneering the theory and use of prediction markets) but also in a wide range of other fields.
 He is the author (along with Kevin Simler) of The Elephant in the Brain: Hidden Motives in Everyday Life.